salihmarangoz/UbuntuTweaks/README.md

-## 4. Move Firefox Cache to RAM
+### 1.4.
+Mount /tmp as tmpfs (and Move Browser Cache)

-Moving Firefox cache will reduce HDD access thus it will increase the performance.
-Internet usage maybe increase, so if you are using metered connection **don't** set this up.
+Mounting `/tmp` folder into RAM, will reduce disk access while increasing lifespan of the device.

-- To mount `/tmp` folder to RAM run the followin command:
+- Modify the file which includes

 ```bash
 $ sudo nano /etc/fstab